 The same is true of the persevering yogi and the eventual revelation of his true nature.
 Through the japa and meditation of Soham, simple as they are, our full spiritual potential will develop and manifest in us.
 Meditation evolves the meditator, turning the muddle of his present state into a life beyond present conceptions.

 Theseus, an ancient epic hero, was condemned to die in a labyrinth.
-He survived because he had a thread which was anchored at the entrance of the maze.
-By following the thread he escaped.
+He survived because he had tied a thread at the entrance of the maze.
+After his wanderings inside he came out of the labyrinth by following the thread back to the entrance.
 Sound is the thread, the following of which in meditation will lead us out of the deadly labyrinth of samsara.
-Specifically, Soham is the sound-thread that leads us out since it leads back to the Origin of all things: That which “in the beginning… first said, ‘I am Soham’” (Brihadaranyaka Upanishad 1.4.1).
+Specifically, Soham is the sound-thread that leads us out since it leads back to the Origin of all things–That which “in the beginning… first said, ‘I am Soham’” (Brihadaranyaka Upanishad 1.4.1).

-As we enter into relative consciousness through the expansion of sound, just so can we enter back into transcendent consciousness through the contraction of mantric sound that occurs in meditation.
-Soham meditation is the process of tracing discovered by the sages.
+Soham meditation is the process of retracing discovered by the sages.
 Tracing Soham back to Its source, experiencing the subtle states of consciousness inherent in Soham, the Soham yogi discovers it within himself as both Power and Consciousness.
 As he does so, he experiences within the depths of his awareness the subtle states of consciousness, or bhava, inherent in Soham.
 For this reason the word frequently translated “meditation” in texts relating to yoga is bhavanam–the experiencing of the inner states of consciousness called bhavas.
 Meditation leads us right into the heart of Soham as we trace the thread of Its sound back through Its many permutations to Its original bhava or impulse of consciousness that expanded outward to manifest as Its outermost form of the spoken Soham.

 This procedure is spoken of in the Katha Upanishad: “The Self, though hidden in all beings, does not shine forth but can be seen by those subtle seers, through their sharp and subtle intelligence.
 The wise man should restrain speech into the mind; the latter he should restrain into the understanding Self.
 The understanding Self he should restrain into the great Self.
 That he should restrain into the tranquil Self” (Katha Upanishad 1.3.12,13).
 By “mind” is meant the manas, the sensory mind; by “understanding Self” is meant the buddhi, the intellect; by “the great Self” is meant the will; and by “tranquil Self” is meant the subtlest level, the Chidakasha, the witness-link between our pure consciousness and our perceptions.